 The oven mitts game is basically the equivalent of bobbing for apples during holiday time.
 Have the kids sit in a circle; give one child a wrapped gift and have them attempt to open it with oven mitts on both of their hands.
 Meanwhile, have the other children pass a die around the circle—when someone rolls a six, it’s their turn to try to open the gift.
 How do you win?
 If you can open the gift with the mitts on, then it’s yours.

 Do you have any fun gift exchange ideas you’re going to try out this year?
-Share with us in the comments, and then read about the best ways to stay fit during the holidays.
+Share with us in the comments, and then read about staying fit during the holidays.